Minutes

 Welcome & Sunshine: Cathy Ortega

-• Drawing for wearing a name tag: Holly Vigil
+• Drawing for wearing a name tag: Cynthia Fuentes

-• Next Month: Anything Goes (Fat Quarter schedule found in News Letter)
+• Next Month: Flannel (Fat Quarter schedule found in News Letter)

 Membership for 2026 starts in December - enrollment forms are available on the website or with Yvonne Cleaver.
+Membership forms can also be mailed to the PCQG P O Box 1404, Pueblo, CO 81002.
 Yvonne will only be taking membership with both form and $25.00 membership dues.
 She will not be taking information and/or money individually!

 Treasurer's Report: Pat Rotolo